Overview: Data imports configuration

 The following sections describe in more details the query configuration options, that is, type of data to import and query settings.

 Interactions represent activities contacts complete, for example “download whitepaper X”.
-Progress Sitefinity Digital Experience Cloud uses the sentence data model to collect data.
+Sitefinity Insight uses the sentence data model to collect data.
 The sentence is the data unit that holds the information of what user activity was completed on the website, by whom, and when.
 The data model consists of:

 - Data source

 The system, in which the contact completed the interaction.

 The contact that interacted.